nspilman/the-bahblag-gatsby/src/pages/blog/2019-03-07-lisbon-day-4-a-foggy-day-in-sintra.md

 ![](img/lisbon/palaceFogBusFromPalace.jpg)
 ![](img/lisbon/palaceClaireTurret.jpg)

 When I was here six years ago, what I loved the most about the palace were the views, so I suggested we begin the palace tour in hopes that it would clear up.
+The palace itself was the home of royalty leading up to the revolution in 1910 in Portugal, expelling the royalty - after which the palace became a museum.

 ![](img/lisbon/palaceInsideKingBust.jpg)
 ![](img/lisbon/palaceInside1Courtyard.jpg)